cstar/cb_quickstart/README.md

 rm -Rf ./.git
 make PROJECT=$APP
 ```
-Note : the APP variable must be a valid erlang
+Note : the APP variable must be a valid erlang term.
+(Roughly : downcase characters and '_', no digits first)

 Warning : the last command will display the following error message :